bhushan9991/terraform-s3-lambda-sqs/README.md

 2. terraform apply
 (terraform apply command is used to apply the changes on aws)

-- When you hit terraform apply, it will ask you a bucket name(in your case it's 'pipelines'), then it will ask you region in which you want to create Lambda and SQS.
+- When you hit terraform apply, it will ask you a bucket name, then it will ask you region in which you want to create Lambda and SQS.

 - Boom!!!!
 Your s3 event is set!
 Lambda is created!
 Sqs Queue is created!